 The difficulty in keeping track of multiple passwords leads people to use easy-to-remember (and easy-to-guess) passwords.
-A GitHub page for OWASP’s SecLists project shows the top five most popular passwords across the globe are:
+According to NordPass, the most common passwords in 2022 were:

 Equally concerning were Google’s findings that almost a quarter (24 percent) of Americans have used some variation of the following weak passwords: abc123, Password, 123456, Iloveyou, 111111, Qwerty, Admin, and Welcome.